W-graphs and Gyoja's W-graph algebra: Preliminaries

 The definition seems to allow up to $|I(x)\setminus I(y)|$ different edge weights for a single edge $x\leftarrow y$.
 We will prove later that all values $m_{xy}^s$ with $s\in I(x)\setminus I(y)$ are in fact equal.

-\bigbreak Given a $W$-graph as above the matrix representation $\omega$ turns $k[v^{\pm 1}]^{\mathfrak{C}}$ into a module for the Hecke algebra.
+\bigbreak Given a $W$-graph as above the matrix representation $\omega$ turns the space $k[v^{\pm 1}]^{\mathfrak{C}}$ of columns vectors indexed with $\mathfrak{C}$ with entries in $k[v^{\pm 1}]$ into a left module for the Hecke algebra $k[v^{\pm 1}]H$.
 It is natural to ask whether a converse is true.
-In situations where the Hecke algebra is split semisimple the answer is yes as shown by Gyoja. \begin{theorem}[c.f. \cite{Gyoja}] Let $K\subseteq\mathbb{C}$ be a splitting field for $W$.
+In situations where the Hecke algebra is split semisimple the answer is yes as shown by Gyoja: \begin{theorem}[c.f. \cite{Gyoja}] Let $K\subseteq\mathbb{C}$ be a splitting field for $W$.
 Every irreducible representation of $K(v)H$ can be realized as a $W$-graph module for some $W$-graph with edge weights in $K$. \end{theorem}